Blume is the brand working to de-stigmatise menstruation and equip girls with everything they need to survive puberty

 Periods have long been taboo.
 An ancient Nepalese tradition, for example, banished women who were menstruating to small animal sheds and forbid them from entering homes and temples and from touching men, cattle and some foods.
 It was believed that if women did not sleep in the huts, bad luck would be bestowed upon their family.
 Nepal criminalised this practice, known as chhaupadi, last August.

-Today – with images of menstruation being censored on Instagram, the ongoing tampon tax, and presidents using it as an insult against - periods are still being stigmatized.
+Today – with images of menstruation being censored on Instagram, the ongoing tampon tax, and presidents using it as an insult against women - periods are still being stigmatized.
 This is something Blume is trying to change, however.
 Launched in 2015, Blume’s ambition is to shift the narrative surrounding periods and menstruation.
 As well as offering a cohesive range of products to cover all experiences of puberty – deodorant, tampons, acne treatment – all of which are sustainable and organic, Blume’s digital platform, Blume University, aims to educate girls about their bodies and their health.
 “We’re creating a community that focuses on this life stage and validating an often ignored and shamed life experience,” the team tell us.
 “Periods are not something to be ashamed of and they definitely aren’t the ubiquitous blue liquid that is often seen in advertising.”
 We talked to Blume about how social media is affecting our self-esteem, their efforts towards gender inclusivity and PMS oil.

 Tell us about Blume